multimediaeval/multimediaeval.github.io/_editions/2021/tasks/videoprivacy.md

 #### Task organizers
 Please get in touch.
 Experts from the data collection and processing team are available for mentoring and any questions.
+We will be updating the information below throughout the summer.

 * Meredith Lee, University of California, Berkeley, USA mmlee (at) berkeley.edu
 * Gerald Friedland, University of California, Berkeley, USA  fractor (at) berkeley.edu